biopragmatics/oquat/docs/unknowns/source/pato.md

 | thefreedictionary:http://www.thefreedictionary.com/demyelinated |        1 | [PATO:0002218](http://purl.obolibrary.org/obo/PATO_0002218)                                                                                                                                                                                                                                                          |
 | thefreedictionary:http://www.thefreedictionary.com/fan-shaped   |        1 | [PATO:0002219](http://purl.obolibrary.org/obo/PATO_0002219)                                                                                                                                                                                                                                                          |

-## `thefreedictionary.` (1)
+## `thefreedictionary.`

+There are 1 usages of `thefreedictionary.` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20thefreedictionary.)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20thefreedictionary.).

 | curie                                 |   usages | nodes                                                                                                                    |
 |---------------------------------------|----------|--------------------------------------------------------------------------------------------------------------------------|
 | thefreedictionary.:thefreedictionary. |        2 | [PATO:0000462](http://purl.obolibrary.org/obo/PATO_0000462), [PATO:0002165](http://purl.obolibrary.org/obo/PATO_0002165) |

-## `thesaurus.math` (1)
+## `thesaurus.math`

+There are 1 usages of `thesaurus.math` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20thesaurus.math)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20thesaurus.math).

 | curie                         |   usages | nodes                                                       |
 |-------------------------------|----------|-------------------------------------------------------------|
 | thesaurus.math:thesaurus.math |        1 | [PATO:0001321](http://purl.obolibrary.org/obo/PATO_0001321) |

-## `thesaurus.maths` (1)
+## `thesaurus.maths`

+There are 1 usages of `thesaurus.maths` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20thesaurus.maths)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20thesaurus.maths).

 | curie                           |   usages | nodes                                                                                                                                                                                                                                                                                                                |
 |---------------------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | thesaurus.maths:thesaurus.maths |        7 | [PATO:0000039](http://purl.obolibrary.org/obo/PATO_0000039), [PATO:0000080](http://purl.obolibrary.org/obo/PATO_0000080), [PATO:0001035](http://purl.obolibrary.org/obo/PATO_0001035), [PATO:0001051](http://purl.obolibrary.org/obo/PATO_0001051), [PATO:0001052](http://purl.obolibrary.org/obo/PATO_0001052), ... |

-## `url` (30)
+## `url`

+There are 30 usages of `url` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20url)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20url).

 <details>
 <summary>Click to expand the `url` table</summary>